chasemp/sup/README.md

     localmon = tcp #all local use this monitor remotemon = http #all non-local use this monitor

-substitution section
+substitution section options

     alias - define an alias to be translated instead of a a full hostname

 Example: